mamund/collection-json/extensions/errors.md

 # Errors Collection

-Support errors collection to allow multiple error objects to be returned in the same representation.
+Support errors collection to allow multiple error objects to be returned in the same representation.[1]

 1. Add an optional top-level object: <code>errors</code>
 2. Support optional arrays for a single named error object